This article discusses the Local Verified feature for Datto business continuity appliances.

 - Run a read-only chkdsk on the affected server.
 Address any issues the chkdsk finds.
 If the chkdsk finds no issues and the integrity check still fails, proceed to step 3.

 - Run a chkdsk /f /r on the affected server (a server reboot will be required).
 Address any issues the chkdsk /f /r finds.

 - Run another backup.
 If the integrity check still fails, force a differential merge on the next backup.

 If you continue to receive failure alerts after performing the above steps, contact Datto Technical Support.

 - Volume Check: The Datto appliance will check that the volumes which were captured in the backup match those included for backup in the Volume-Level Backup Control interface.
 The Datto appliance will alert you if a volume is missing.

 - VSS Check: This check looks for VSS writer failures on the production machine during the backup process, which causes the agent to fall back to the crash-consistent STC or DBD backup engine to capture a snapshot successfully.
 This check will only occur if you have configured the agent to use a fallback engine.

 - Ransomware Check: The Datto appliance will check the snapshot for signs of ransomware, and alert you if an infection is suspected.
 See the Ransomware Detection 101 article for more information.

 The device GUI reports the results of these checks in the Local Verified column of the Manage Recovery Points page.

-Figure 2: Icons and their meaning
+Figure 2: Verification icons and their meanings

 Mousing over the icons in the Datto appliance interface will display a detailed backup report for each snapshot.